All In The Tint: The Benefits of Tinted Windows

 If you want to clean your tinted windows, you can wash them with soapy water and a soft cloth.
 Paper towels work well too, but make sure the towels are soft and not scratchy.
 Spray foam glass cleaner can work too.

-Use very soft window cleaning tools, as tinted windows tend to scratch easier than regular windows.
+Use very soft window cleaning tools, as tinted windows tend to scratch more easily than regular windows.

 A Note on Costs

-Costs can vary widely depending on size of window, if it is for a home window or car and type of tint.
+Costs can vary widely depending on the size of the window if it is for a home window or car, and the type of tint.
 There are do-it-yourself kits, and there are professionals.
 It is best to go to a professional to do the tint job because, especially with tinting, you get what you pay for.
 Often, a do-it-yourself job will need to be fixed or redone after a year or two.

 As with any home or vehicle improvement, do some research before jumping into a new adventure.
 The knowledge is worth it!